 Have you ever wondered what it’s like to live in a luxury serviced residence in one of the world’s biggest – and richest – cities?

 By GaijinPot Commercial Partners on March 30, 2017

 In a new short story series, writer Iain Maloney shares his experiences as the only foreigner in a Gifu village full of elderly people.

 As the old cliché goes, the only certain things in life are death and taxes.

 With sakura season underway, one writer asks: Is hanami all that enjoyable?

 By Alex Sturmey on March 23, 2017

-Many Japanese teachers of English lack an ability to speak the language they are hoping to foster in their students.
-So what might be some of the reasons?
+Many Japanese English instructors lack an ability to speak the language they are hoping to teach their students.
+What might be some of the reasons?